 Nativity scene in from of the church and plaza, Santa Maria Magdalena.
 A side chapel holds a life-sized reclining statue of St. Francis Xavier, the informal patron of the Pimeria Alta.
 Tradition is to pass by the statue after visiting the church and lift up the statue by placing your hand under the head.
 If it lifts easily, you have a clear conscience.

 One of the many hot dog vendors.
 Most sell two items: bacon-wrapped hot dogs topped with pinto beans, onion, tomato and ketchup and “Fritos preparados” which are little bags of freshly-made chips topped with mayo, tomato, salt, mustard and onion.
 Yum!

 p.s.
-Magdalena de Kino is also the birthplace of PRI politician and presidential candidate Luis Donaldo Colosio, who was assasinated in Tijuana.
+Magdalena Sonora is also the birthplace of PRI politician and presidential candidate Luis Donaldo Colosio, who was assassinated in Tijuana.

 p.p.s. and just for fun – this is my mom hugging my aunt.